rtn80/rtn80/README.md

 - 👋 Hi, I’m @rtin
 - 👀 I’m interested in HAcking and programing
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning CEH
-- 📫 How to reach me ---
+- 📫 rtnsoltani@gmail.com

 <!---
 rtn80/rtn80 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.